 Not Charmin’s most absorbent toilet paper.

 This toilet paper is rip-resistant without being tough.
 Soft material is pleasing to use for many individuals.
 Rolls are long-lasting due to durability of paper.
 Despite rolls having a sizable diameter, these fit well on most toilet paper holders.

-Not very resistant to tears once wet.
+Not very resistant to rips once wet.

 While this toilet paper is incredibly soft, it doesn’t leave behind any linty residue like many competing brands do.
 These squares are 3-ply for extra absorbency and comfort.
-Double rolls are long lasting.
+Double rolls are long-lasting.
 Made of completely flushable and septic-safe materials.